SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

 ### Community Bonding period (May 4 - May 29)
 My exams will already have been over by the time community bonding period starts, hence I can start coding right away.
 Though, I will have a lot of things to look into before I really start to code.
 Hence, this period will compromise of both getting to know better about the codebase and about successfully implementing MGN and NAFE.
 I specifically focus on achieving the first task in this period itself, so that I can get a head-start and meet all my other tasks well before deadline.
 My aims during this period are:
-+ Have the package repository setup, get CI and documentation running
++ Have the package repository setup, get **CI** and **documentation running**
-+ Get more familiar with the codebase, especially sunpy.coordinates module
++ Get more familiar with the codebase, especially **sunpy.coordinates** module
-+ Start learning about writing tests, having a good hands-on experience before coding period starts
++ Start learning about **writing tests*, having a good hands-on experience before coding period starts
-+ Have successfully implemented MGN and NAFE
++ Have successfully  **implemented MGN** and **NAFE**

-Though, it may look a little ambitious, I am confident of achieving this, since MGN and NAFE have already been implemented upto a great extent, and only a few tasks are remaining to be covered, which consits of a good documentation and few test cases to cover the code well.
+Though, it may look a little ambitious, I am confident of achieving this, since MGN and NAFE have already been implemented upto a great extent, and only a few tasks are remaining to be covered, which consists of a good documentation and few test cases to cover the code well.

 ---------
 #### Coding period begins
 ----------

 ### Week 1 (May 30 - Jun 5)
-This week will be given to convert sunpy.physics module to use sunpy.coordinates instead of sunpy.wcs.
+This week will be given to **convert sunpy.physics module to use sunpy.coordinates** instead of sunpy.wcs.
 I have already attempted to do this in one of my PRs, and I am pretty familiar with coordinates, which will allow me to achieve this task easily within a week.
 I will further go about making minor changes in tests, so that it may pass, considering the changed codebase.
 ### Week 2 - Week 3 (Jun 6 - Jun 19)
 During this 2 week period, my aims will be to:
-+ Implement image warping for differential rotation
++ Implement **image warping** for differential rotation
-+ Add suitable test cases
++ Add suitable **test cases**

 Since I am not very clear about how I will go forward with this, I have given a good 2 week window to implement this functionality.
 ### Week 4  (Jun 20 - Jun 26)